zzg1994115/PHBS_TQFML/Project/README.md

 ## Real world Example
 If you put [9,78,65,43,23],[4,8,76,122,]

 which meams if your team mate choose Leesin, Ahri, Lucian and Tresh, and enemy choose Riven, Reksai, Ziggs, Ezreal and Lulu.
 Then your best choice must be Garen, which is a counter of Riven.
-It make sense!
+It makes sense!

 ## Dataset description
 Kaggle https://www.kaggle.com/paololol/league-of-legends-ranked-matches